UNDP-Data/geohub/documentation/docs/data/search_datasets_table.md

 The components on dataset page are as follows.
 Each number of description is corresponded to the number on the above figure.

 1. **Datasets** tab: Switch between datasets and my data.
 The number in brackets show the number of datasets on the result table.
-2. **Text filter**: Type any keywords to search datasets
-3. Show only your own datasets if enabled
-4. Show only your favorite datasets if enabled
-5. Show only satellite imagery datasets if enabled
-6. Filter by selected SDGs
-7. Filter by selected countries
-8. Various tag filteration: At the top-right of the table, you can do advanced tag filtration or search settings.
-9. Sorting order option:
+2. **My data** tab: It shows datasets which you have permission to read/write/own.
-10. The number of items per page
+3. The number of items per page
+4. Sorting order option
-11. View type: Select a view type from _Card_, _List_ or _Map_
+5. View type: Select a view type from _Card_, _List_ or _Map_
-12. **Search result**: The result of datasets search is shown as **Card view** or **List view** or **Map view**.
-13. Pagination is shown if the result has more than one page.
+6. Filter option.
+You can search datasets by several paramters.

+!!! note

+    In advanced search option, if **Match all conditions** is ticked, it will allow the user to set multiple conditions and obtain results for all.
+If the checkbox is not ticked, it will allow the search to generate results at least one of conditions used.

 </hidden>